LEGO Robotics Engineering & Coding

-NEW: build/program at home with our custom Modded LEGO-Arduino mBot Robot Kit
+NEW: build/program at home with our Robot Academy Arduino LEGO Robot

-For 1/3 the price of a LEGO MINDSTORMS robotics set (although we use those too!) you can get our Arduino robot that has the same sensors, uses the same programming languages (Scratch and Python), and is compatible with all the LEGO and LEGO TECHNIC parts you have at home thanks to our custom modifications.
+For 1/3 the price of a LEGO MINDSTORMS robotics set (although we teach with those too!) you can get our Arduino LEGO robot that has the same sensors, uses the same programming languages (Scratch and Python), and is compatible with all the LEGO and LEGO TECHNIC parts you have at home thanks to our custom modifications.

 Comprehensive and Engaging STEM / STEAM learning has never been this fun, easy, or cost-effective!

 Solve Real-World Engineering Challenges by building with LEGO and coding with Scratch or Python

 Don’t just build cool things.
 Build cool things that really work!

 Our world-class instructors demonstrate each challenge interactively, along with the key engineering concepts that students will be utilizing.

 Our curriculum is hands-on, evidence-based, and designed to inspire countless hours of independent inventing/coding.
 We aren’t just teaching skills – we aim to jumpstart an extracurricular hobby and ignite a lifelong passion for STEM.